List of television performers who died during production

-The following is a list of television performers who died during production of the television show in which they were appearing.
-In many cases, a show will handle the death of an actor by killing off their character or otherwise writing them out of the show.
+The following lists television performers who died during production of the television show in which they were appearing.
+In many cases, a show would kill off their character following an actor's death or otherwise writing them out of the show.
 In other cases, the show may recast the part with another actor.
 In extreme cases, the show may be cancelled outright.